maximedrn/opensea-automatic-bulk-upload-and-sale/README.md

 ## Changelog

+* **Version 1.5.9:**
+  * The `close()` method of the Webdriver class has been fixed.
+It creates an exception when listing NFTs.
+As a result, it does not try to list them a second time. **[#144](https://github.com/maximedrn/opensea-automatic-bulk-upload-and-sale/issues/144), [#145](https://github.com/maximedrn/opensea-automatic-bulk-upload-and-sale/issues/145), [#149](https://github.com/maximedrn/opensea-automatic-bulk-upload-and-sale/issues/149)**.
+  * During the download, when the webdriver starts, sometimes an error occurs and creates an exception.
+It was supposed to close the webdriver but it caused the bot to crash.
+  * The download of webdriver requires a manual entry of the path after a number of failures.
 * **Version 1.5.8:**
   * Errors related to incorrectly formatted files are now supported.
 An error is displayed but the bot does not stop abruptly. **[#90](https://github.com/maximedrn/opensea-automatic-bulk-upload-and-sale/issues/90)**.
   * False listing errors are reduced, the robot checks a second time if the NFT is correctly listed.